Stone Garrett Player Props: Nationals vs. Phillies

-The Washington Nationals and Stone Garrett, who went 1-for-1 with a double last time out, take on Matt Strahm and the Philadelphia Phillies at Nationals Park, Saturday at 4:05 PM ET.
+The Washington Nationals, including Stone Garrett and his .423 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starter Ranger Suarez and the Philadelphia Phillies at Nationals Park, Sunday at 1:35 PM ET.

-In his last appearance, he reached base in his only plate appearance against the Dodgers.
+He reached base in his only plate appearance in his previous appearance against the Phillies.

 Stone Garrett Game Info & Props vs. the Phillies